callstack/byorg-ai/docs/src/docs/core/performance.md

 };
 ```

-After gathering your measures, you can access them through the same object
+After gathering your measures, you can access them through the same object.
+Because performance tracking needs all processes to finish, it uses `effect` instead of `middleware`, since it runs after response is done.

 ```js
 const analyticsPlugin: Promise<MessageResponse> = {